DanielKoKo/Baseball_Project/README.md

 # Baseball_Project
-A C++ program that simulates a road trip across baseball stadiums in the US using Dijkstra's shortest path algorithm.
+A C++ program that uses Dijkstra's shortest path algorithm to simulate a road trip across baseball stadiums in the US.